-Review definitions in the Categories guide for more information.
+Review definitions in last year's Categories guide for more information.

 Be direct and concise.
 Present your story in an easy-to-follow style with minimum hyperbole.
 The link between the strategic challenge, the objectives, big idea, the creative executions, and results should be clear.

 Be compelling.
 Your entry should be stimulating to read.
 Share your story with passion and personality – with facts to back it up.